mswarasi/General-MultiplexBayes/README.md

            Se1.pr=Se1.pr,Se2.pr=Se2.pr,Sp1.pr=Sp1.pr,Sp2.pr=Sp2.pr,
            postGit=G,method="Bayes",accuracy="unknown")

 ## Mean estimation results are shown below.
-This computing is completed in 21 seconds.
+This computing is completed in 21 seconds on a computer that has an Intel 2.60 GHz processor and 32 GB of RAM.

 p.Mean <- colMeans(res1$prevalence[-(1:burn),][pick,])